isomerpages/nparks-biodiversity/_festival-highlights/Festival Booths.md

 </div>
 </td>
 <td rowspan="1" colspan="1">
-<p>Learn about how <strong><a href="https://www.mandainature.org/en/home.html" rel="noopener noreferrer nofollow" target="_blank">Mandai Nature</a></strong>,
+<p><strong><a href="https://www.mandainature.org/en/home.html" rel="noopener noreferrer nofollow" target="_blank">Mandai Nature</a></strong> is
-the conservation arm of Mandai Wildlife Group, helps ensure local biodiversity found in the Mandai Wildlife Reserve can thrive, and find out how we work with partners to protect some of Southeast Asia's most threatened wildlife.</p>
+the conservation arm of Mandai Wildlife Group.
+Learn about how they are protecting Singapore's unique native biodiversity - from the shy and scaly Sunda pangolin to the tree-dwelling Sunda colugo and rare Raffles' banded langur.</p>
+<p></p>
 </td>
 </tr>
 <tr>